- Academic Warning Policy

 Concerns Regarding Gender Discrimination, Sexual Harassment, or Misconduct, Dating Violence, Domestic Violence and Stalking

-Students or employees who believe they have experienced or witnessed discrimination, sexual harassment, or misconduct, dating violence, domestic violence, or stalking are encouraged to report this information to the College’s EEO/Title IX Officer, 541-383-7216 or the Director of Student Life, 541-383-7592.
-These staff can provide assistance and resources and discuss possible responses for the situation.
-Do not wait to report concerns until the situation becomes too serious (i.e. severe, pervasive or persistent).
+Students or employees who believe they have experienced or witnessed discrimination, sexual harassment, or misconduct, dating violence, domestic violence, or stalking are encouraged to report this information via the College's incident reporting system or by contacting the Vice President for Student Affairs/Title IX Officer at 541-383-7211.
 Off-campus harassment, misconduct or violence by members of the College community should be brought promptly to the attention of the College staff listed above.

 No Retaliation Statement